Case studies.

 Challenge.

-A construction plumbing union apprenticeship program was struggling with the cost and effectiveness of their existing selection process, and was especially concerned with the potential adverse impact of that process.
-We were engaged to develop a hiring process including both assessment and interview components from scratch to improve academic performance, field performance, and retention while minimizing the potential for adverse impact.
+A construction plumbing union apprenticeship program was struggling with the cost and effectiveness of their existing selection process.
+We were engaged to develop a hiring process including both assessment and interview components from scratch to improve academic performance, field performance, and retention.

 Solution.

 We conducted a thorough job analysis, and refined and developed a reasoning and personality assessment as well as a structured interview to enable the Union to select apprentices for both in-class and in-field performance.
-Hiring practices were identified and created to increase diversity, retention, and performance, and validated according to best practices to provide legal protection to the Union Apprenticeship program.
+Hiring practices were identified and created to increase retention and performance, and validated according to best practices.

 Results.

-We successfully implemented a new selection process, including rigorous interview training, that allowed for the hiring of several hundred apprentices while protecting the apprenticeship program against possible litigation.
+We successfully implemented a new selection process, including rigorous interview training, that allowed for the hiring of several hundred apprentices.
 Foremen noted that new apprentices were excellent team players.

 Training & Development.

-Partnering with a construction plumbing union to design and implement a general training program around best practices in interviewing.
+Partnering with an organization to design and implement a general training program around best practices in interviewing.

 Challenge.